Do you want to become an author?

 - Tell your editor or readers you’ll have a draft ready by the end of the day/week/month.

-The chapters you finish are akin to the threads of a cable, and you’ll weave them together day by day until your work feels secure.
+The chapters you finish are akin to the threads of a cable, and you’ll weave them together day by day until your work feels secure and you become a better writer.

 Then, you’ll have more opportunities to gain feedback about your book.
 In turn, you’ll gain the confidence you need to finally finish it.